 While Butter Chicken with Basmati rice and naan can be a perfectly wonderful meal on its own, we like serving it with another vegetable side dish like Sookhi Gobi (a dry cauliflower curry).

-In a medium bowl, combine ⅓ C greek yogurt, 1 TBSP Masi Masa Spice Blend, juice from ½ lemon, and 1 tsp salt.
+In a medium bowl, combine ⅓ C Greek yogurt, 1 TBSP Masi Masa Tikka Masala Spice Blend, juice from ½ lemon, and 1 tsp salt.
 Add chicken or tofu and toss until fully coated in marinade.
 (If using tofu, press out water, cut into 1” cubes, and marinate for the same amount of time.)

 Add 3 roma tomatoes to blender.
 Blend until smooth.
 Strain in a mesh strainer to remove seeds and skins.
 Pour into a small bowl and set aside.